Getting to the Cotswolds by train from London is easier than you think

 Led by one of our small team of friendly local guides, our per-person tours are ideal for solo travellers, couples and small groups.
 And, if you’re a city dweller without a car, it means you can take an affordable day trip to the Cotswolds by train from London, even factoring in the cost of the train fare!

 We have two Cotswolds tours to choose from, with more routes planned for the future.

 Our Cotswolds in a Day tour lets you visit 6 different locations in the Cotswolds, so you get an overview of what the Cotswolds is all about.

 You’ll visit the stunning viewpoint at Dover’s Hill, the pretty towns of Chipping Campden and Stow-on-the-Wold, and the must-see villages of Bourton-on-the-Water and Bibury.
 There’s also our superb ‘secret village’, which you wouldn’t be able to access by public transport at all!

 Need to stretch your legs a bit more?
 Try our Cotswolds Walks & Villages tour.
-This tour is all about walking some of the Cotswolds’ beautiful trails.
+This tour, available May to September, is all about walking some of the Cotswolds’ beautiful trails.